fayez-nazzal/scn/README.md

-# scn
+# scn - Simple class names

-Simple class names utility that is tiny and fast (75 bytes).
+Simple class names utility that is the tiniest (75 bytes) and the fastest.

 ## Choose between 2 styles